-Children’s Palliative Care Resources
+Children’s Palliative Care Guidelines/ Papers

 There are a wide range of resources available around the world on children’s palliative care.
 Here we signpost you to some of them, although there are a lot more available both in English and in other languages: